stephyraju/ticktockwatches/README.md

 The headings are white and when the user hover over it gently turns to light yellow.

-The footer has link to Home, Products, about us, return policy, delivery policy, Faqs and contact us page.
+The footer has link to Home, Products, About Us, Return policy, Delivery policy, Faqs and Contact us page.

-There is a store locator link is available on the footer
+There is a store locator link is available on the footer which can lead to the google map location.

 The footer also linked to social media accounts.